-Stocks slide, 10-year Treasury yield hits record low after Fed's emergency rate cut
+Stocks slide, 10-year Treasury at record low after Fed's rate cut

 “It’s become increasingly clear that policymakers have made stemming the damage from the outbreak a priority, which should help to place a floor under risky assets in the near-term,” Bangsund said.

-Shares in Europe rose more than 2%, while MSCI’s all-country world index rose almost 1%.
+Shares in Europe rose more than 2% before paring about half their gains.
+MSCI’s all-country world index also had rallied before retreating by more than 1%.

 The Group of Seven finance officials said in Tokyo they would use all appropriate policy tools to achieve strong, sustainable global growth and safeguard against downside risks posed by the coronavirus.